CrowdHailer/pachyderm/eventstore/README.md

 end
 ```

-It is possible to use this model for a state based system buy having all events be replace state events.
+It is possible to use this model for a state based system by having all events be replace state events.

 ```elixir
 def handle(message, state) do